opendaylight/releng-builder/docs/cloud-images.rst

-Following are the list of published images available to be used with Jenkins jobs.
+Following are the list of published images available to Jenkins jobs.